ailenus/SortManager/readme.md

 array.

-The abstract `Sort` class, implementing the `Sorter` interface, overrides the `sort` method as `final` and invokes a protected abstract method `sortHelper` that is overridden using different sorting algorithms.
+The abstract `Sort` class, implementing the `Sorter` interface, overrides the `sort` method as final and invokes a protected abstract method `sortHelper` that is overridden using different sorting algorithms by its seven subclasses.
 The `sort` method in this class simply makes a copy of the input array and invokes the `sortHelper` method and passing it the array copy before returning it.
-The `sortHelper` method additionally takes an integer parameter as the length of the array, since almost all sorting algorithms make use of the array length.
-This abstraction eliminates duplicate code of accessing the array length in the myriad sorting subclasses.
+The `sortHelper` method additionally takes the length of the array as an integer parameter, since all sorting algorithms make use of the array length.
+This abstraction eliminates duplicate code of accessing the array length in its subclasses.

 There are currently seven different sorting algorithms contained in this
 package: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection